 Bars can only serve alcohol to seated customers.
 Bar hours are from 7:00 a.m. – 11:00 pm.

-All restaurants and bars must limit customers to a 50% capacity.
+All restaurants and bars must limit the number of customers to no greater than 75% capacity.

 All parties or groups must be separated by at least 6 feet.